Axel D. Becke: Research

 Becke contributed in the development of non-LCAO, grid-based numerical methodologies for molecular orbital calculations.
 He was also contributed in the development and benchmarking of exchange-correlation functionals in Kohn-Sham density-functional theory.
 He was known for his highly cited work on the density-functional theory of atomic and molecular structure.

 Density functional theory (DFT) was originally designed to describe metallic solid state systems.
 Becke, along with his co-researcher John Perdew, demonstrated that DFT could be an effective tool in quantum chemistry as well, where it is used to describe the structure and energetics of molecules.
 He developed a valuable computational technique (NUMOL) which allowed a new level of precision.
 His work has led to advancement in many areas of chemistry and physics, where his methods are used to calculate the molecular properties of large and complex molecular systems with greater accuracy.

 He was a developer of the theory of the electron localization function (ELF).

 Honours and awards

 In 2000 he was awarded the Schrödinger Medal from the World Association of Theoretically Oriented Chemists.
 In 2006 he was elected a Fellow of the Royal Society of London.

 In 2015, Becke was awarded the Gerhard Herzberg Canada Gold Medal for Science and Engineering.
-Part of the funds from this award were used to establish was the Herzberg–Becke Chair in Theoretical Chemistry at Dalhousie University, which is currently held by Erin Johnson, one of his former Ph.D. students.
+Part of the funds from this award were used to establish the Herzberg–Becke Chair in Theoretical Chemistry at Dalhousie University, which is currently held by Erin Johnson, one of his former Ph.D. students.

 He has also received several other notable awards: